Voting Rules for Accurate Democracy Election Systems. mixed-member proportional Centered Council. swing vote Loring Ensemble Rule.

 Loring Ensemble Rule

 LERa can use any variation of STV rules for quotas and transfers.
 It only requires helping the Condorcet winner avoid elimination.
 LERb elects her before the STV tally.
-Thus LERb gives the majority group 1 more than its share of seats.
+Thus LERb will often give the majority group one more than its share of seats — making a council weighted toward the center.

 Separate votes for the chair and reps also give the majority an extra seat.
 But there are advantages in holding 2 separate contests: All STV votes and candidates are treated equally.
-It is easier to explain a basic STV tally than STV with 1 candidate exempt.
+It is easier to explain a basic STV tally than STV with 1 candidate exempt or “guarded.”
 (LERb matches those 2 points.)
-The best reason is that separate contests let voters rank candidates for chair on their ability to moderate and rank the STV candidates on their ability to advocate.
+The best reason is that separate contests let voters rank candidates for chair on their ability to moderate, and rank the STV candidates on their ability to advocate.

 Simulations show the LER voting rule is the best way to represent the center and all sides.
 Here it elects Al then Bev, Di, Fred, and Joe.
 (Labeled in bold)